 - Double Gauze is a beautiful, open weave 100% Cotton with a wonderful drape to it.
 As an open weave fabric, of course, it likes to ravel a bit.
 I recommend finishing your seams with a zigzag or serged edge as soon as possible once your pieces are cut out.

 - Watch for a post all about sewing with Double Gauze soon!

-I hope you’ll try the Urban Tunic!
+I hope you’ll try the Urban Tunic – if you can’t find it locally, click here!
 It’s a gorgeous design that hangs beautifully, was super comfortable to wear and I got tons of compliments as i walked around.
 That makes it the Perfect Tunic!
 I added leggings and sneakers since I was walking around a warm, huge. sewing show.
 You could also wear it with summer sandals in warmer weather.
 For cooler weather, it makes a fabulous layering piece over a turtleneck or tee.
 Enjoy and let me know what you think!

 Moment of Further Truth: